zubaer-ahammed/MUIDSI-University-of-Missouri/_posts/2024-10-16-upset_reflections.md

 # redirect_from:
 # - "/event/2020/07/20/state-dashboards/"
 # Use the abstract to provide a high-level overview of the blog post and main takeaways.
 abstract: "This blog post was triggered by UpSet winning the 10-year Test of Time Award at IEEE VIS.
-I want to reflect a little bit on how UpSet came about, and what made it successful."
+In this post, I reflect on how UpSet came about, and what made it successful."
 # Create a lead image that is <500k so that it shows up on twitter link preview
 lead-image: /assets/images/posts/2024-10-upset/upset_original.png
 lead-image-alt-text: A screenshot of the UpSet system as originally published in 2014.